Director Lindsay Stewart

 Hannah joined the Sweetland staff in September 2017 .
 She loves anything to do with creativity and community which is why she feels so at home at Sweet Tree.
 She studied Illustration and Design in Boston and has lived in midcoast Maine for the majority of her life.
 One of her favorite things about Sweet Tree is the ability to let the children lead in their creative and academic needs.
 Hannah feels that, when you listen to children and let them lead the way, things will always turn out better than you had originally planned.

-Kari works in Marketing and Community Program development.
-She takes on special projects and event planning at the center and is excited to be working as part of the team.
+Kari works with the learners at both Roots and Branches, teaches Innovator Art, manages the 8th grade Apprenticeship Program and also assists in Marketing and Community Program development.
+Kari loves being in the classroom and learning about the Reggio Emilia Approach to education.
+This particular framework creates MAGIC and inspires children to create meaning in deep and unique ways.
+She also takes on special projects and event planning at the center and is excited to be working as part of the team.
 She lives in Union with her family and spends her days trying to figure out how to find a balance between purposeful and soulful living.
 Kari has spent her adult life teaching children, teaching movement and helping people find organization and inspiration in their business endeavors.

 Supporting our vision; our advisory board consists of passionate and respected leaders in education and the arts who model high academic achievement.
 They are always willing to problem solve and listen.
-Thank you, Malcolm Brooks, Clare Galloway, Nancy Harris Frohlich and Argy Nestor.
+Thank you, Malcolm Brooks, Nancy Harris Frohlich and Will Foote.

 Supporting the non profit; our Board of Directors drive a healthy business model and keep Sweet Tree steady through the most challenging times.
-Thank you Michael Douglass, Cyndi Prince and Chris Pinchbeck.
+Thank you Michael Douglass, Cyndi Prince and Nancy Harris Frohlich.